8-bit patient photo placeholder

 These notes will change over time.
 E-MyR is intentionally a living chart, not a frozen snapshot.

-Documents – Supporting Artifacts
+Documents – Verification

 Registered Nurse – Compact Multistate License